Radisson Blu Hotel, Yerevan: Features

 The hotel has 142 guestrooms, including 19 suites (with royal, presidential and ambassador suites).
 The hotel is home to 6 conference halls, a health and spa center, an indoor swimming pool, and an outdoor tennis court.

-Many types of cuisines are offered by the hotel through the "Ad Astra" rooftop restaurant and bar, the "Restaurant Larder and summer park", and the "Darchin" restaurant and coffee shop.
-There are also the "Havana Club" cigar bar and the Lobby lounge and bar.
+Many types of cuisines are offered by the hotel through the rooftop restaurant and bar named Ad Astra, the Restaurant Larder and Summer Park, and the restaurant and coffee shop named Darchin.
+There is also a cigar bar called Havana Club and the Lobby Lounge and Bar.